CAREER DEVELOPMENT OFFICE SERVICES

 One-on-one career counseling.
 All students are assigned to career counselors during their first year and are encouraged to meet with their counselors as often as needed.
 These one-on-one meetings can address all aspects of career planning, including resumes, cover letters, market and employer information, practice area and career options exploration, interview preparation and personal professional development.
 Appointments are available in person, via telephone and via email, making sure you receive all of the assistance you need in your employment efforts.

 First-year programming.
 Each year, we plan programming with first-year students specifically in mind.
 This includes the 1L Orientation and Career Kick-Off, which introduces first-year students to the legal market, resume preparation, and the law school's online jobs posting system.
 Our office also hosts several "Theme Week" programs throughout the year, which provide panels and information sessions to allow first-year students to explore some of the most popular paths students choose to take with their legal education.

 Job Postings.
-We posted over 1,300 job opportunities to our students and alumni last year.
+On average, we post over 1,300 job opportunities to our students and alumni each year.
 These opportunities included part-time law clerk positions during the school year, summer opportunities, opportunities for experienced as well as entry-level attorneys, public interest fellowships, judicial clerkships, international opportunities, government employment, internships and in-house corporate opportunities.
 Our job postings are updated each weekday and are available to students and alumni at any time via CDOonline, our password protected web-based jobs posting and recruitment system.

-Resource Room.
-We maintain a resource library of hard copy reference materials, including directories, informational handouts, binders of fellowship and clerkship opportunities, legal periodicals, salary and practice-area reports and statistics, and more.
-Our Resource Room also contains a lending library of reference books regarding legal practice options, preparing for interviews, drafting application documents and general job search advice.
+Resources.
+We maintain an electronic resource library with hundreds of reference materials, including directories, informational handouts, fellowship and clerkship information and opportunities, legal periodicals, salary and practice-area reports and statistics, and more.
+We also maintain a resource room which contains a lending library of hard copy reference books regarding legal practice options, preparing for interviews, drafting application documents and general job search advice.